abrshdir/abrshdir/README.md

 - 👋 Hi, I’m Abrham Diriba
-- 👀 I’m interested in ...
+- 👀 I’m interested in AI and IOT but instead stuck in programming UI/UX for a living.
 - 🌱 I’m currently learning React and doing project on it.
 - 💞️ I’m looking to collaborate on Angular, Vuejs , Flutter and Nodejs
 - 📫 How to reach me -> abrhamdiriba.ad@gmail.com